Mother, Daughter Share a Bond Beyond the Biological: ADAA Membership, Opportunities, and a Path to Making a Difference

 Rachel holds a Bachelor of Arts from Bates College and earned a Master’s degree in Social Work from New York University Silver School of Social Work.
 She completed her first-year internship at Pathway 2 Leadership, where she utilized CBT to treat adolescents in the middle school setting.
 She completed her second-year clinical internship at The Children’s Day Unit at the New York State Psychiatric Institute where she provided individual, group, and family therapy to adolescents at the partial hospitalization program and in outpatient care.

 Rachel is an active member of the Anxiety and Depression Association of America (ADAA), the International OCD Foundation (IOCDF), and NYC-CBT Association.
-Rachel is the incoming co-vice chair for the ADAA Students and Early Career Professionals special interest group (SIG).
+Rachel is ac o-vice chair for the ADAA Students and Early Career Professionals special interest group (SIG) and a co-chair of the Child and Adolescent SIG.
 Rachel is a recent recipient of the 2022 Alies Muskin Career Development Leadership Program award.

 Boost Search Results